plachetzki/EYS_PROM/README.md

 # EYS_PROM
-Phylogenetic data for paper with A. Zelhof on the origins of open rhabdoms
+Phylogenetic procedures and data for

+A mosaic of independent protein innovations involving eyes shut are required for the evolution of the open rhabdom.

+Simpla Mahato, Jing Nie, David C. Plachetzki*, Andrew C. Zelhof*